 Attic Erratic is a Melbourne based theatre company known for presenting some of the best new work by Melbourne's brightest creative minds.

-Tripped is a new parable investigating the ingrained elements of racism in our culture, and is being presented as part of the Melbourne Fringe hub programming, from 27 September until 4 October.
+Tripped is a new parable investigating the ingrained elements of racism in our culture, and will have a Melbourne preview season in July prior to being presented as part of Edinburgh Festival Fringe, from 6 - 31 August, 2015.

 Have a script ready for presentation?